-K. Specific Rules for Parents
+M. Specific Rules for Parents

-SPORTSMANSHIP.
-Please remember your actions and words are a reflection upon our Lord, our school and our families.
-(Ephesians 4:29) AUTHORIZED AREAS.
-Parents are not allowed in the locker rooms or near the bench.
+- 1. SPORTSMANSHIP.
+Please remember your actions and words are a reflection upon our Lord, our school, and our families.
+(Ephesians 4:29) - 2.
+AUTHORIZED AREAS.
+Parents are not allowed in the locker rooms near the bench.
 Fans are to sit on the bleachers.
-Parents are not to come on the playing surfaces or bench area.
-Wait until you are called if needed.
-We realize that this may be difficult if you think that your athlete may be injured, but it is the very best thing that you can do.
+Parents are not to come on the playing surfaces or bench area unless requested by an athletic department staff member.
+We realize that this may be difficult if you think that your athlete may be injured, but it is the very best thing that you can do. - 3.
+SUPPORT.

-3. SUPPORT.
 The public support of the coaches at MCS is most important.
 Please refrain from talking derogatorily about coaches or school personnel.
-Negative comments will erode authority and respect and eventually hurt our program and school.
+Negative comments will erode authority and respect and eventually hurt our program and school. - 4.
+PROMPTNESS.

-4. PROMPTNESS.
 Be prompt in picking up athletes after practices and games.
 It is our goal to respect everyone's time and commitments.
 But everything should be done in a fitting and orderly way.
-(I Corinthians 14:40)

-5. CONFER WITH COACHES.
+(I Corinthians 14:40) - 5.
+CONFER WITH COACHES.
 Talk with the coach and Athletic Director before taking athletics away from your son/daughter for discipline reasons.
-The team is counting on him/her and the decision affects everyone involved.

-6. DISAGREEMENTS.
-God give us guidance in the event two or more individuals have a disagreement.
+The team is counting on him/her and the decision affects everyone involved. - 6.
+DISAGREEMENTS.
+God gives us guidance in the event two or more individuals have a disagreement.
 Matthew 18:15-16 teaches us that there is a process for solving problems with others.
 It is a process that begins privately with the offended and the offender.
 Clear steps are given on how to proceed from that point if the problem is not resolved.

-Galatians 6:1 tells us that our motive in confrontation should always be the restoration of the relationship, if that is possible.
+Galatians 6:1 tells us that our motive in confrontation should always be the restoration of the relationship if that is possible.
 At any level of the process, it may be helpful to invite others to participate in the discussion if it is believed that their involvement will assist in reaching a solution.
 The steps to resolving a disagreement are as follows:

--Athlete and coach meet
+- Athlete and coach meet

--Athlete, parents, coach meet
+- Athlete, parents, coach meet

--Athlete, parents, coach/AD meet
+- Athlete, parents, coach/AD meet

--Other administration as needed
+- Other administration as needed

-7. PRE-SEASON PARENT MEETING.
+- 7. PRE-SEASON PARENT MEETING.
 At least one parent should attend the pre-season athletic meeting prior to their child participating in a sport.
+The meeting will have important information for parents regarding their athlete's participation that season.
+If a parent is unable to attend they must communicate with a coach ahead of time.

-8. CHEER.
+- 8. CHEER.
 Cheer and cheer loudly.
 Let the entire team hear your support!
 Be positive.
 Be enthusiastic.
 Be LOUD!

+N. Season Passes

+Season passes may be purchased for all home Mansfield Christian sporting events.
+An individual pass can be purchased for \$75 and a family pass for \$175.
+Family passes are valid for those who live in the immediate household.
+Grandparents and adult children cannot be admitted under the family pass unless purchased separately.

-L. Fan Ejection Policy
+O. Fan Ejection Policy